Table of Content

 6. Rhode Island Lane Splitting Laws

-- You are allowed to make full use of the space within your current lane
+You are allowed to make full use of the space within a single lane

 7. Motorcycle Equipment Requirements